alan-turing-institute/climate-informatics-2024-ae/docs/overview/rationale.md

 ## Retrospective report

 The reproducibility chairs will produce a general report after the artifact evaluation process documenting the approach and reporting on experiences.
-Reviewers ==and authors== will be invited to co-author the report, providing their experiences.
+Reviewers and authors will be invited to co-author the report, providing their experiences.
 Any experiences will be anonymised however with respect to the artifacts.